b-m-f/netavark-wireguard-plugin/README.md

 ## Usage

 ### From Podman
 1. Create a new network and provide the path to a [WireGuard config](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8).
-Example: `podman network create -d netavark-wireguard-plugin --interface-name=dummy --opt=config=/tmp/wireguard.conf wg`
+Example: `podman network create -d netavark-wireguard-plugin --opt=config=/tmp/wireguard.conf wg`
 2. Spawn the container into the network.
 Example: `podman run -ti --rm --network=wg test-image /bin/bash`
 3. The container should be connected and ready